rails/rails/guides/source/engines.md

 <%= comment_counter + 1 %>. <%= comment.text %>
 ```

-The `comment_counter` local variable is given to us by the `<%= render @post.comments %>` call, as it will define this automatically and increment the counter as it iterates through each comment.
+The `comment_counter` local variable is given to us by the `<%= render @post.comments %>` call, which will define it automatically and increment the counter as it iterates through each comment.
 It's used in this example to display a small number next to each comment when it's created.

 That completes the comment function of the blogging engine.
 Now it's time to use it within an application.

-Hooking into an application
+Hooking Into an Application
 ---------------------------

 Using an engine within an application is very easy.
 This section covers how to mount the engine into an application and the initial setup required, as well as linking the engine to a `User` class provided by the application to provide ownership for posts and comments within the engine.

-### Mounting the engine
+### Mounting the Engine

 First, the engine needs to be specified inside the application's `Gemfile`.
 If there isn't an application handy to test this out in, generate one using the `rails new` command outside of the engine directory like this: